 - promotes a positive attitude towards learning, so children enjoy coming to school

 - helps children to acquire a solid basis for lifelong learning

 - creates and maintains an exciting and stimulating learning environment

 - ensures that each child’s education has continuity and progression

 - enables children to contribute positively within a culturally diverse society

 EARLY YEARS CURRICULUM

-Part of this process is the ongoing assessment of the stage in development that a child is at, so that we can plan for and develop their next steps in learning.
-To support us in our assessment we use the following document: EYFS – Development Matters (2)
+Ongoing assessment of a child’s stage in development is crucial, so that we can plan for and develop their next steps in learning.
+To support us in our assessment we use the following document Early Years Outcomes

 Outdoor Learning at Finstock School

 Finstock School is nestled in the heart of the beautiful Cotswolds, and we are fortunate to have extensive grounds available for our use.
 We actively seek opportunities to use the outdoor environment as a stimulus for, and a place to enhance, learning recognising the impact that Outdoor Learning can have on a child’s engagement, the development of independent learning skills and how it can add context to learning.
 All our children enjoy attending Forest School for a sequence of lessons during the year.